pforret/blog.splashing/_topic/tourism/valencia.md

 ---
 # Destination: Valencia

-Valencia  is the capital of the autonomous community of Valencia and the third-largest city in Spain after Madrid and Barcelona, with 789,744 inhabitants in the municipality.
-The wider urban area also comprising the neighbouring municipalities has a population of around 1.6 million.
-Valencia is Spain's third-largest metropolitan area, with a population ranging from 1.7 to 2.5 million depending on how the metropolitan area is defined.
-The Port of Valencia is the 5th-busiest container port in Europe and the busiest container port on the Mediterranean Sea.
-The city is ranked as a Gamma-level global city by the Globalization and World Cities Research Network.Valencia was founded as a Roman colony by the consul Decimus Junius Brutus Callaicus in 138 BC and called Valentia Edetanorum.
+Valencia  is the capital of the autonomous community of Valencia and the third-most populated  municipality in Spain, with 791,413 inhabitants.
+It is also the capital of the province of the same name.
+The wider urban area also comprising the neighbouring municipalities has a population of around 1.6  million, constituting one of the major urban areas on the European side of the Mediterranean Sea.
+It is located on the banks of the Turia, on the east coast of the Iberian Peninsula, at the Gulf of  Valencia, north of the Albufera lagoon.

 ## Unsplash photos